Metamorphosis

 “The story of Americans is the story of arrested metamorphoses.
 Those who achieve success come to a halt and accept themselves as they are.
 Those who fail become resigned and accept themselves as they are.” — Harold Rosenberg

-As I work on the long path of metamorphosing toward being love, I can sometimes hear frantic inferior voices within me saying things like, But if I don’t try to get love back from others I won’t get anything. or, If I just focus on being love, others will just take that for granted and won’t bother to love me back.
-Even though the old identity, which consisted of an uneasy coalition of subpersonalities and various neurotic stratagems didn’t work very well in the past, they still want to be in charge.
-They’re like a dysfunctional conspiracy of old, corrupt politicians who know that they have presided over famine, depression and a series of inner and interpersonal wars, but are nonetheless determined to be reelected and feel entitled to lifetime terms.
-To the old coalition of subpersonalities, metamorphosis appears as a looming black-robed reaper wielding a scythe.
-To a deeper self, metamorphosis appears as sunlight entering a smoked-filled room.
-As the sunlight intensifies, furtive figures scurry away into vanishing shadows and the light exposes crumpled masses of scribbled papers, the tawdry remnants of backroom dealings and smear campaigns that soon become cinders trailing away as wisps of smoke.
+As I work on the long path of metamorphosing toward being love, I can sometimes hear frantic inferior voices within me saying things like, But if I don’t try to get love back from others, I won’t get anything. or, If I just focus on being love, others will just take that for granted and won’t bother to love me back.
+Even though the old identity, which consisted of an uneasy coalition of subpersonalities and various neurotic stratagems, didn’t work very well in the past, it still wants to be in charge.
+The old coalition of subpersonalities is like a dysfunctional conspiracy of corrupt politicians who know that they have presided over famine, depression, and a series of inner and interpersonal wars but are nonetheless determined to be reelected and feel entitled to lifetime terms.
+To them, metamorphosis appears as a looming black-robed reaper wielding a scythe.
+To a deeper self, metamorphosis appears as sunlight entering a smoke-filled room.
+As the sunlight intensifies, furtive figures scurry away into vanishing shadows, and the light exposes crumpled masses of scribbled papers, the tawdry remnants of backroom dealings and smear campaigns that soon become cinders trailing away as wisps of smoke.

-The metamorphosis from trying to be loved to trying to be love is very likely going to be something I’ll still be working on when I am eighty, if I make it to that age.
+The metamorphosis from trying to be loved to being love is likely to be one I’ll still be working on when I am eighty, if I make it to that age.
 To keep such a gradual metamorphosis going takes continual vigilance and an ability to relinquish, to sacrifice the obsolescent focus on getting love and the various neurotic ways of trying to go about that.
 The example I gave of the eighty-year-old woman and myself was an illustration of one type of metamorphosis, but there are many others.
 The crucial thing is for you to know what sorts of metamorphoses are going on in you so that you can consciously assist these transformations.

-If a caterpillar/butterfly had a human life span, then its time in the chrysalis would also last for decades.
-Unlike the caterpillar/butterfly, most human beings cannot afford to retreat into a cocoon while undergoing the metamorphosis.
-Usually we need to work on metamorphosis while still functioning in the world.
-To succeed with the transformation we need great perseverance, patience and just the right balance of firmness and gentleness with ourselves.
+If a caterpillar/butterfly had a human life span, its time in the chrysalis would also last for decades.
+Unlike the caterpillar/butterfly, most humans cannot afford to retreat into a cocoon while undergoing the metamorphosis.
+Usually, we need to work on metamorphosis while still functioning in the world.
+To succeed with transformation, we need great perseverance, patience, and just the right balance of firmness and gentleness with ourselves.

-Whether you are undergoing sudden or gradual transformation, consider the occurrence of this card as a sign that this is a propitious time for metamorphosis.
+Whether you are undergoing sudden or gradual transformation, consider the occurrence of this card as a sign that this is an auspicious time for metamorphosis.

 This website is the product of tens of thousands of hours of work.
 Making all this content available free and without ads means this enterprise runs at a lifetime six-figure loss.
 That hurts my feelings as well as my finances!
 Please help out!